-There is insufficient evidence at this stage that the draft guideline will have any adverse impact on equalities issues which would warrant a full Equality Impact Assessment.
+There is insufficient evidence at this stage that the draft guideline will have any adverse impact on equalities to warrant a full Equality Impact Assessment.
 The Council's decision as to whether to complete a full Equality Impact Assessment alongside the definitive guideline will be informed by responses to the consultation.